itsparthrawat/PRODIGY_CS_03/README.md

 ## Step 4: Provide Feedback to the User
 Finally, we need a way to get the password from the user and provide the feedback.
 Here’s how we can do that in a simple script.

+# How to Run

+## 1. Open the file in the VS Code

+## 2. Open Terminal in VS Code:

+Click on Terminal > New Terminal from the top menu.
+This will open a new terminal at the bottom of the VS Code window.

+## 3. Navigate to the Script Location (Optional):

+If your script is not in the default directory, use the cd command to navigate to the directory where you saved password_checker.py.
+For example: cd path\to\your\script

+## 4. Run the Script:

+In the terminal, type the following command and press Enter: Password Complexity Checker.py

+You will be prompted to enter a password.
+After entering the password, you will receive feedback on its strength.

+# Here’s how it might look in the VS Code terminal:

+PS C:\path\to\your\script> python password_checker.py
+Enter your password: MyPassw0rd!
+Password is very strong.